Texturace/mes-casting-dashboard/README.md

 Current release download: https://github.com/Texturace/mes-casting-dashboard/releases/tag/v1.0.6

+Video demonstration of me using the tool (and making some of the basic mistakes with my tool as well): https://youtube.com/live/5cHnND6gcf4?feature=share

 ## Current Features
 - Fully functional draft (Picks and Bans populate in the correct order AND each lock-in has a spotlight animation)
 - Role Assignment Menu (Assign picks to roles so that other screens appear correct)